DrexHD/message-api/README.md

 [![release](https://jitpack.io/v/DrexHD/message-api.svg)](https://jitpack.io/#DrexHD/message-api)
 # message-api [DRAFT]

 A simple server-side message API for Fabric.
-It allows for translatable messages, with markdown parsing using [PlaceholderAPI](https://placeholders.pb4.eu/)
+It allows for translatable messages, with text parsing using [PlaceholderAPI](https://placeholders.pb4.eu/)
 , which can be customized with ease by end users.

 ## Features

-- Special markdown parsing with PlaceholderAPI
+- Special text parsing with PlaceholderAPI
 - Easy customizable in-game messages
 - Language localization support
 - Easy to integrate